LIF Financial Services Risk + Compliance Symposium NYC 2026

 • Renewed global supply chain cooperation: How the U.S. administration is navigating allied cooperation and trade negotiations for greater supply chain resilience in the Western hemisphere

-• A new geopolitical paradigm: The government initiatives—including procurement policy, stockpiling, public-private partnerships, and bilateral and multilateral agreements—being used to to exclude non-market players from Western supply chains
+• A new geopolitical paradigm: The impact of government initiatives to build parallel supply chains—including procurement policy, stockpiling, public-private partnerships, and bilateral and multilateral agreements

 • Strategic realignment: The evolving business case for mitigating exposure to Chinese-controlled refining and processing and the strategies being successfully deployed to that end

-• Deregulation: How executive orders are moved the needle for mining projects in the U.S.
+• Deregulation: How executive orders are moving the needle for mining projects in the U.S.

-• Pax Silica: How the view of technology supply chains as strategic assets is impacting the AI ecosystem
+• Pax Silica: The impact of characterizing technology supply chains as strategic assets

 • R&D: The progress being made to build circular pathways and shorten supply chains